andrerferrer/dedemos/README.md

 - [Several models (same type) dynamically](https://github.com/andrerferrer/dynamic-form-demo-with-js#goal) - How to implement the creation of several models (of the same type) in a single form dynamically.
 - [Children as Checkboxes](https://github.com/andrerferrer/several-children-as-checkbox-demo#goal) - How to create a form for a model with checkboxes for another associated model .
 - [Model and Nested Model](https://github.com/andrerferrer/create-model-and-nested-models-demo#goal) - How to create a model and a nested model (or many nested models) in the same form.
+- [Keep Context Form](https://github.com/andrerferrer/keep-context-form-demo#goal) - How to make a form take you back to the same position on the page without scrolling after submit.

 ### Tags
 - [Filter by Tags](https://github.com/andrerferrer/filter-by-tags-demo) - How to filter by tags.